OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](octofx-web-overview.png)

-There are cases when you want to deploy the entire stack.
+There are cases when you want to deploy the entire stack at the same time.
 That is where the "Traffic Cop" project comes in.
 It uses the deploy a release step to deploy the components in the correct order.

 ![](octofx-trafficcop-overview.png)

 The build server is responsible for creating the releases for each component.
 A person will come in and create the release for the traffic cop project.
-Make note that the lifecycle allows you to deploy straight to staging, skipping `Development` and `Testing`.
+Make note that the lifecycle for the traffic cop project allows you to deploy straight to staging, skipping `Development` and `Testing`.
 Skipping those environments is to handle those cases when individual components are pushed to `Testing` manually.

 **Please note:** The projects on my example instance were created with the assumption the database and/or website didn't exist.
 Each project performs the necessary steps to get the component up and running.
 For this sandbox approach to work, your projects will need to be created with a similar concept.
 You don't have to repeat the exact process I used in my projects.

-The only other significant adjustment you will need to make is configuring your projects to allow for multi-tenancy deployments.
+The only other significant adjustment needing to be made is configuring the projects to allow for multi-tenancy deployments.
 That configuration can be found by going to the settings section on the project and changing the multi-tenant setting.
 In my example, I am choosing to require a tenant for deployments.
 If you were transitioning a project over to multi-tenancy the first time, it would make more sense to allow for deployments with and without a tenant.

 ![](project-multi-tenant-settings.png)

 ## Branching, Lifecycles, and Channels

 Now is as good as time as any to discuss branching strategies.
-The branching strategy will correspond to a lifecycle and project channel in Octopus Deploy.
-I am going to have my build server append a pre-release tag to any package build from non-release branch (this could be the master branch or a hotfix branch).
+The branches will correspond to a lifecycle and project channel in Octopus Deploy.
+I am going to have my build server append a pre-release tag to any package build from non-release branch.
 The build server will also determine the tenant and channel based on the branch name.

 - Release branch (release/*): Deploy to Development -> Testing -> Staging -> Production.
 95% of all production releases will go through this lifecycle.
 - Hotfix branch (hotfix/*): Can skip Development and Testing and go straight to Staging and then Production.
 5% of all production releases should go through this lifecycle.
 This allows for a clear path to production while providing the ability to test.